 - The short position is opened upon a bearish candle confirming market entry.

 The Hanging Man Chart Pattern – Pros and Cons

 Every form of technical analysis has pros and cons.
 Here are a few of each for the hanging man pattern.

 - Intuitive and easy to trade

-- Found on all forex pairs and time frames
+- Found on all financial market charts and time frames

 - Can produce false signals